Gig worker: Racial disparities

-Gig work participation also differs between races in the United States.
+Gig work participation also varies by race in the United States.
 More non-white Americans report having earned money in the gig economy – 30% of Hispanic adults, 20% of Black adults, and 19% of Asian adults - than their white counterparts, at 12%.
-The differences in participation by race can be explained in part by individuals’ migrant status, as globally, a disproportionate number of migrants report earning money through gig work.
-58% of gig workers surveyed said the extra income earned as either “essential” or “important” as opposed to “nice to have."
-On Uber’s Q2 2022 earnings call, 70% of new Uber drivers cited increased cost of living as the primary motivator to join the company.
+The differences in participation by race can be explained in part by individuals' migrant status, as globally, a disproportionate number of migrants report earning money through gig work.
+58% of gig workers surveyed said the extra income earned as either "essential" or "important" as opposed to "nice to have".
+On Uber's Q2 2022 earnings call, 70% of new Uber drivers cited increased cost of living as the primary motivator to join the company.

 In 2021, more non-white gig workers expressed concern about their exposure to COVID-19 on the job, at 50%, than their white counterparts, at 38%.
 A similar difference between races was found among standard workers with respect to their employer’s lack of COVID-19 precautions.